Course

 • If you are logged into an account associated with your web browser (e.g., you’re logged into your Google account while using Google Chrome, or logged into your Microsoft account while using Microsoft Edge), enable multifactor authentication to protect your account.
 (See Project Upskill Topic 2.2.)

-• Manage the ad settings in your browser to turn off ad personalization.
+Manage the advertising settings in your browser.

 Limit the amount of data that websites and third parties can obtain through your browser.

-• Enable any browser settings that allow you to limit cookies during your browser session.
+• Block third-party cookies in your browser settings.
+Most browsers have this option under “Privacy & Security” in Settings.
 (Note: First-party cookies, or cookies that belong to the website you are visiting, may be required for the website to function properly.
-As a result, you should allow the first-party cookies and clear them when you exit the website to prevent them from tracking you for longer periods of time.)
+Accordingly, you can allow first-party cookies while rejecting third-party cookies that are not required for website functionality.)

 • Note: See USSOCOM’s Social Media Smart Cards for specific instructions on how to complete these steps for some of the most popular browsers.